Amended (February 7, 2022): Request for Proposals

 In addition, the successful applicant will be required to:

-- Participate in the project meetings and teleconferences as appropriate
+- Participate in the project meetings and teleconferences as appropriate, including those with other regional Roadmap teams.

 The proposals shall be assessed according to the following criteria: